Subhajit0210/Word-Embedding-Techniques-using-Embedding-Layer-in-Keras/README.md

-# Word-Embedding-Techniques-using-Embedding-Layer-in-Keras
+# Word Embedding Techniques using Embedding Layer in Keras

-***Word Embeddings*** provide a dense representation of words and their relative meanings.
+***Word Embeddings*** provide dense representations of words and their related meanings.
 They are an improvement over sparse representations used in simpler ***Bag-of-Words*** models.
 Word Embeddings can be learned from text data and reused among projects.
 They can also be understood as part of fitting a neural network on text data.

 Reference Link - https://machinelearningmastery.com/use-word-embedding-layers-deep-learning-keras/